mcuadros/ofelia/docs/jobs.md

   - *value*: Boolean, either `false` or `true`
   - *default*: `false`
 - **Environment**
   - *description*: Environment variables you want to set in the running container.
-Note: ***exec configuration Env is only supported in API#1.25 and above***
+Note: ***exec configuration Env is only supported in Docker API#1.25 and above***
   - *value*: Same format as used with `-e` flag within `docker run`.
 For example: `FOO=bar`
-    - **INI config**: `Env` setting can be provided multiple times for multiple environment variables.
+    - **INI config**: `Environment` setting can be provided multiple times for multiple environment variables.
     - **Labels config**: multiple environment variables has to be provided as JSON array: `["FOO=bar", "BAZ=qux"]`
   - *default*: Optional field, no default.